YOUTH RECREATION PROGRAMS

 Jan Letourneau, Recreation Leader

-Baseball (Boys) & Softball (Girls): Season from end of May-end of July; Players need baseball/softball glove & rubber cleats; Children should play at appropriate age levels for safety reasons.
-Age levels are:
+Baseball & Softball: Season from May-July; Players need baseball/softball glove & rubber cleats; Children should play at appropriate age levels for safety reasons.
+County age levels are: Grasshopper: 7,8,9 - PeeWee: 10,11,12 - Pony: 13,14,15,16 For more information contact Jan Letourneau at 297-6921.
+(Check out Clinton County Youth Bureau Link below for Baseball/Softball Instructional Clinics scheduled)

-Tennis: Instructional program for ages 8 & up held twice a weekly July-August behind NCCS High School.
+Tennis: Instructional program for ages 8 & up held twice a weekly July-August at the NCCS High School Tennis Courts.
 Players need a tennis racquet & sneakers.
-For more information contact Linda Fredette at 297-6824.
+For more information contact Rylee Pinsonneault at 534-2444.

 Ice Hockey: North Country Youth Hockey program for ages 4 - 18; season runs October through March; For more information click on the link below to the North Country Youth Hockey.